Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     the `toolbox` folder.
 6. Move the Psychtoolbox installer (`DownloadPsychtoolbox`) from the Desktop to the new `toolbox` folder.
-7. If you intend to use multi-media functions, you must install the 64-Bit GStreamer-1.0 runtime from [gstreamer.freedesktop.org][gstreamer-win].
+7. You **must** install the 64-Bit GStreamer-1.16.0 MSVC runtime or later versions from [gstreamer.freedesktop.org][gstreamer-win].
     Make absolutely sure that you install all offered packages.
 Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.

     If you intend to use Octave, you *must* install GStreamer, even if you don't intend to use multi-media functions.
-In this case you will need to delete the following DLL files from the C:\Octave\Octave-4.4.1\bin\ folder: libglib-2.0.0.dll, libgmodule-2.0.0.dll and opengl32.dll
+In this case you will need to delete the following DLL files from the C:\Octave\Octave-4.4.1\bin\ folder: opengl32.dll.
-8. You also need to install the Microsoft Runtime Libraries for MSVC 2010.
+8. [You also need to install the Microsoft Runtime Libraries for MSVC 2015-2019.
     You can find installers for these at Microsoft’s site beforehand.
 Otherwise when our installer aborted half-ways, follow the instructions it prints to the console.
+Or click this link to get a copy bundled with Psychtoolbox][c++ runtime]
 9. Open Matlab as administrative user (for Windows 7, right-click Matlab shortcut and Run As Administrator) and type the following in the command
     window: